-Ingredients: Dried Sea moss * (Mastocarpus stellatus)
+Ingredients: dried Sea moss* (Mastocarpus stellatus) *Of biological origin

 Origin: EU agriculture.
 Sea moss is harvested by hand in its natural environment on the coast of Galicia (Bay of Biscay and Portuguese Waters).

 Sea moss has a spongy structure, with branched leaves and a narrow curled or twisted shape.
 Sea moss is a small red seaweed that turns green when heated.
 It has a crunchy texture and compares well with Irish moss.
 It is also called "false Irish moss".

 Did you know that Sea moss has fantastic properties.
 It contains 15 of the 18 essential minerals that we need as humans.